 Why sphagnum works

 Orchid roots want two things that seem to pull against each other: moisture and air.
-Long-fibre sphagnum delivers both, holding water while staying open and springy enough for air to reach the roots.
+Long-fibre sphagnum delivers both, holding a great deal of water while staying open and springy enough for air to reach the roots.
 It is also low in nutrients and gently acidic, which suits plants adapted to a sparse, airy perch rather than rich earth.
 Packed loosely around the roots, it keeps them evenly damp without the suffocating wetness of ordinary compost.
+The trick is in the packing: firm enough to hold the plant steady, loose enough that the fibres never pack down into a sodden plug.

 Moss or bark